willow-ahrens/Finch.jl/README.md

 incorporating arbitrary element types and operators.
 Users can add rewrite rules to inform the compiler about any special properties or optimizations that might apply to the situation at hand.
-You can even modify indexing expressions to perform affine indexing arithmetic, or to describe windows into structured arrays.
+You can even modify indexing expressions to express sparse convolution, or to describe windows into structured arrays.

 Finch is very experimental, and more documentation is incoming, in the meantime, check this out: